theia-dev/acvq/README.md

 ## Short protocol

 1. Use the `ToTiff.py` to convert image files from a proprietary file format to tiff files and read out the voxel size.
 By default, use the following options:
     * Output: New directory, no subfolders
     * Overwrite: user's choice
     * Save channels in different subfolders: yes
     * Maximum intensity projections: yes (tiff or jpg)
-1. Deconvolute the images with `Deconvolution.hx`
+2. Deconvolute the images with `Deconvolution.hx`
     * either use `mkconfig.py` to create the config file and run Amira
     * or create the config file manually, change the path in `Deconvolution.hx` and run
-1. Use the `binarize.py` script to binarize the image in Fiji.
+3. Use the `binarize.py` script to binarize the image in Fiji.
 Following options:
     * Output: New directory, no subfolders
     * Overwrite: user's choice
     * Threshold: each slice or stack histogram, depending on the image.
 In doubt, try both.
 See also Troubleshooting.
     * Maximum intensity projections: yes (tiff or jpg)
-1. Skeletonize and save `*.mv3d` files with `Skeletonization.hx`
+4. Skeletonize and save `*.mv3d` files with `Skeletonization.hx`
       * either use `mkconfig.py` to create the config file and run Amira
       * or create the config file manually
-1. WinFiber.py
+5. WinFiber.py
       * adapt the pyautogui position parameters
-1. WinFiberGatherOutput.py*
+6. WinFiberGatherOutput.py*
-1. WinFiberGatherSegmentData.py
+7. WinFiberGatherSegmentData.py